Chart Color Schemes

 Wandong has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure can significantly impact an area's performance.
-One major project has been identified by AreaSearch as potentially affecting the region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project expected to impact this region.
 Notable projects include Wallan East Precinct Structure Plan (Part 1), Kilmore-Wallan Bypass, Beveridge North West Precinct Structure Plan, and Inland Rail Beveridge to Albury.
-The following list details those most likely to be relevant.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.